Scientific Research, Books, Articles, Columns, Lectures and Photographs

 The Mauna Loa Observatory (MLO) was dedicated on 28 June 1956 by some 80 people who made the difficult drive from Hilo.
 The observatory is at an elevation of 3,400 meters (11,200 feet) on the north slope of the giant Mauna Loa volcano, earth's largest single mountain mass.

 I have been calibrating various atmospheric instruments at MLO at least once each year since 1992.
-Some of this research will be described on this page, which will be expanded to include more about the history of this most famous of NOAA's observatories.
+Some of this research will eventually be described on this page, which will be expanded to include more about the history of this most famous of NOAA's observatories.

 Sunset at the Mauna Loa Observatory.
 Copyright by Forrest M. Mims III.